Inspirational Videos to Share With Your Teen

 Bullying is a big problem with teens.
 Thousands of kids wake up each day afraid to go to school.
 Unfortunately, bullies pick on kids for many reasons, ranging from how they look to their social status and so much more.
 It is important to talk with your child about any issues that they may be having, whether it is at school or online.

 Being the victim of bullying is a painful experience.
+Inspirational videos can be an avenue of encouragement.
 This inspirational video shows how 10 bullied teenagers chose to make positive choices and change the world.

 All It Takes Is One shares how Natalie Hampton, an anti-bullying activist and high school junior, created an app to help combat cruelty.
 Natalie's mobile app, Sit With Us, was created so junior and high school kids do not have to eat lunch alone.
 Within the app, kids can post open lunch events or look for a table so anyone who desires to enjoy their lunch with their peers can do so.